-California Maternal Quality Care Collaborative

-My Preferences for Labor and Birth: A Plan to Guide Decision Making and Inform My Care Team

-Your Labor Support Team (please include partner, doula, friends, relatives, or children who will be present): While low-risk women will need very little intervention, women with certain medical conditions may need procedures, such as continuous monitoring or induction of labor, to improve safety and ensure a healthy delivery.
-Your provider can tell you about the benefits, risks and alternatives of the decisions you may face during labor and birth.
-This is an opportunity to share your values and preferences and make informed decisions together, based on your specific needs.
-This form should go with you to the hospital to be shared with your care team and reviewed as labor progresses.
+CMQCC California Maternal Quality Care Collaborative My Preferences for Labor and Birth: A Plan to Guide Decision Making and Inform My Care Team Your Name and Date of Birth: While low-risk women will need very little intervention, women with certain medical conditions may need procedures, Your Due date: such as continuous monitoring or induction of labor, to improve safety and ensure a healthy delivery.
+Your provider Physician/Midwife: can tell you about the benefits, risks and alternatives of the decisions you may face during labor and birth.
+This is an Pediatrician/Family Doctor: opportunity to share your values and preferences and make informed decisions together, based on your specific needs.